Bingi-Man/LLM-Tweaks/README.md

 *   **Memory Mapping (mmap):** mmap allows mapping a file (containing the LLM weights) directly into the process's address space.
 This avoids loading the entire model into RAM at once; pages are loaded only when needed.
 This significantly reduces the initial memory footprint.
 However, excessive page faults (when a requested page is not in RAM and must be fetched from disk) can severely impact performance.
 Monitor I/O using `iostat -x 1`.
 A high `%iowait` (consistently above 30-40%, for example) indicates excessive paging, suggesting mmap is not beneficial in your specific case.
 If this occurs, consider alternative strategies like model quantization (discussed later) or carefully selecting a smaller model.
 For detailed information, consult the mmap manual page: `man 2 mmap`.
 Consider using tools like `perf` to profile the application and identify the specific areas contributing to high I/O.
 *   **Gradient/Activation Checkpointing:** This technique is primarily used during training, not inference.
 It trades memory for computation.
 Instead of storing all activations or gradients during the forward and backward passes, they are recomputed when needed.
 This drastically reduces memory usage but increases training time.
 The optimal checkpointing strategy depends on the balance between available memory and computational resources.
 PyTorch offers built-in support: [PyTorch Gradient Checkpointing](https://pytorch.org/docs/stable/checkpoint.html).
 Experimentation with different checkpointing intervals is crucial to find the optimal trade-off.
 *   **Offloading to System RAM/NVMe:** In resource-constrained environments, offloading model parts or data to faster storage (like NVMe SSDs) is vital.
 NVMe offers significantly higher bandwidth and lower latency than traditional HDDs.
 However, I/O remains a potential bottleneck.
 Benchmark NVMe performance using tools like `fio` to understand its capabilities.
 Libraries like Hugging Face's `datasets` (Hugging Face Datasets) enable efficient data streaming from disk, preventing the need to load everything into RAM.
 Continuously monitor I/O using `iostat`, `iotop`, and `blktrace` (for detailed block device analysis) to identify and address bottlenecks.
 Consider using asynchronous I/O operations to overlap computation and I/O.
-*   **Model Parallelism vs. Pipeline Parallelism:**
-        *   Model Parallelism: Different parts of the model are distributed across GPUs.
-This is essential when the model is too large to fit on a single GPU.
-This involves partitioning the model's layers or parameters.
-        *   Pipeline Parallelism: The processing of a sequence is divided into stages, each handled by a different GPU.
-This resembles an assembly line, where each GPU processes a portion of the input sequence.

-Both approaches require specialized frameworks like DeepSpeed (DeepSpeed) or FairScale (FairScale), and benefit greatly from high-bandwidth interconnects like NVLink.
-The choice depends on the model architecture, the number of GPUs, and communication overhead between GPUs.
-Careful consideration of communication costs is essential.
-*   **Compiler Optimizations:** Use compiler flags like `-O3` (for general optimization) and architecture-specific flags (e.g., `-march=native`, `-mfma`) to enhance code execution speed.
-Consult your compiler's documentation (e.g., `man gcc`) for details.
-Profiling tools like `perf` can help identify performance bottlenecks.
-*   **Dynamic Quantization:** Converts model weights and activations to lower precision (e.g., int8) during inference.
-This reduces memory usage and computation time at the cost of some accuracy.
-PyTorch and TensorFlow Lite support this: [PyTorch Quantization](https://pytorch.org/tutorials/advanced/static_quantization_tutorial.html).
-Experiment with different quantization techniques and evaluate the trade-off between accuracy and performance.
-*   **System-Level Tuning:**
-        *   Kernel Scheduler: Tuning the kernel scheduler can prioritize the LLM process.
-Real-time scheduling policies (e.g., `SCHED_FIFO`) might improve responsiveness but can impact system stability.
-Use cautiously and understand the implications (`man 2 sched_setscheduler`).
-Consider using cgroups for resource control.
-        *   CPU Frequency Scaling: Setting the CPU governor to "performance" prevents dynamic frequency scaling, maintaining consistent performance.
-Use `cpupower` to manage CPU frequency.
-However, this increases power consumption.
-        *   Swap Space: While detrimental to performance, adequate swap space prevents out-of-memory errors.
-However, prioritize minimizing memory usage to avoid relying on swap.
-*   **NUMA Optimization:** In multi-socket systems with NUMA architectures, ensure data and processes are allocated to the same NUMA node using `numactl` (`man numactl`) to minimize memory access latency.
-*   **Custom CUDA Kernels (Advanced):** Writing custom CUDA kernels offers fine-grained control over GPU operations, potentially maximizing performance.
-This requires advanced CUDA programming expertise (CUDA Programming Guide).
-*   **Prefetching and Caching:** Optimize data access patterns to minimize memory latency by prefetching data into CPU or GPU caches.
-This often requires understanding the memory access patterns of your LLM framework.
-*   **Optimized Tensor Core Usage:** Utilize Tensor Cores on NVIDIA GPUs for accelerated matrix operations.
-Ensure compatibility between your model, data types (e.g., FP16, BF16), and Tensor Core operations.
-*   **Filesystem Optimizations:** Use a high-performance filesystem like XFS, mounted with the `noatime` option, to reduce metadata updates and improve I/O performance, especially when loading model weights.
-Consider using a `tmpfs` for frequently accessed data.
-*   **Continuous Batching:** Serving optimization technique for high throughput, dynamically batches incoming requests for more efficient GPU utilization, even with variable arrival times.
-*   **Advanced Model Distillation:** Beyond basic distillation, techniques like knowledge distillation with contrastive learning can create smaller, highly performant models that retain accuracy while being more efficient.
-*   **Specialized Inference Servers (e.g., NVIDIA Triton Inference Server):** Advanced servers offering features like model management, dynamic batching, optimized execution, and scalability for production deployments.